FriendsOfTYPO3/tt_address/README.md

 Therefore you can focus on your special address-related problem to solve and have not to think about the general domain-model for storing an address-record with all its related fields.

-The fluid/extbase part comes with a list-view and a detailed view.
+The fluid/extbase part comes with a list view and a detail view.
-Listview is able to select by single-records, categories or 'from pages' by waterfall principle.
+List view is able to select by single records, categories or 'from pages' by waterfall principle.

-You can set the order-field (also manual-ordering), deactivate paging and there is also a listLimit you can set.
+You can set the sorting order (manual ordering is also possible), deactivate pagination and there is also a limit option you can set.

-Furthermore the category-selection can be set to logical AND or logical OR.
+Furthermore the category-based selection can be set to logical AND or logical OR.

+### Further Notes

 At the moment we also ship some ancient code, you might know: tt_address is nearly as old as TYPO3 itself.

-For version 4.0.0 we decided to ship the old pibase plugin, but keep in mind you need to actively activate it in the extensions settings in EM, as we decided to deactivate it by default!
+For version 4.0.0 we decided to ship the old pibase plugin, but keep in mind you need to actively activate it in the extensions settings, as we decided to deactivate it by default.

 You are encouraged to move along to the new extbase/fluid based plugin, in case you used the pibase part before.

-## Planned features for the future

-### Backend
- - Geocoding
- - Wizard for position-selection (if geocoding fails) based on OSM

-### Frontend
- - Map visualisation of address records based on OSM
- - Category filter
- - Filtering by first character of last name
- - Sorting on frontend
+## License

+GPL v2+

+## Maintenance

+The extension is currently maintained by @BastianBalthasarBux and @bmack.